gsherman/GoogleAppsScripts/create-cases/README.md

 ### More details
 * [Dovetail knowledgebase article: Example: Using the Dovetail API to create cases from data in a Google Sheet](https://support.dovetailsoftware.com/selfservice/solutions/show/1207)

+### As Is
+These examples are provided "AS IS".
+Developer makes no other warranties, express or implied, and hereby disclaims all implied warranties, including any warranty of merchantability and warranty of fitness for a particular purpose.